 I would not be around without him.
+My parents, my race would have perished.
 And you would live a totally different life… The book (and the Amazon series) The Man in the High Castle approximates…

 I am in awe.
 With what he did, with who he was, with genius winning, with goodness winning.